-CoQ10 is not only necessary for producing cellular energy, but also for defending the cells from damage by harmful free radicals.
-Tests have shown that taking a CoQ10 supplement resulted in up to 95% less damage to cell membranes, thanks to the antioxidant protection of this valuable nutrient.
+- CoQ10 is not only necessary for producing cellular energy, but also for defending cells from damage caused by harmful free radicals.

-As a powerful antioxidant, CoQ10 protects the body from damaging oxidative stress.
-It also recycles vitamin C and vitamin E, further maximizing the antioxidants that are already at work in the body.
+- As a powerful antioxidant, CoQ10 can increase absorption of other essential nutrients.
+It’s been shown that it helps recycle vitamin C and vitamin E, further maximizing the effects of vitamins and antioxidants that are already at work in the body.

-CoQ10 has also been found to give the following benefits:
+In addition to supporting a healthy cardiovascular system, CoQ10 has also been found to have the following benefits:

 - Stabilizes blood sugar